 Tip the sandy mixture into the tin and using your fingers/knuckles gently spread out and press the mixture into a level layer.
 It will appear at first that it is not enough mixture but persevere and you too will see the light.

 Bake until golden brown-about 12-15 mins.
 It is important that it does have a golden tinge on the surface. let it cool completely.

 To make the caramel, empty all the ingredients into a saucepan and bring to a fast boil.
 Stir regularly to prevent the caramel burning on the bottom of the pan.
 When the caramel reaches 120 C (I sometimes use a sugar thermometer )or just past the soft ball phase it is ready.
 To tell when it reaches this stage without a thermometer I put a cup of really cold water next to me and using a teaspoon carefully drop a small amount of the caramel into it when I think it might be ready.
 When it forms a ball in the water take it off the heat.

 Pour the caramel onto the shortbread and allow to cool completely.
 Be super careful, that bad boy is hot.

-Melt the chocolate carefully in a bowl placed over simmering water.
+Melt 200 grams of milk chocolate carefully in a bowl placed over simmering water.
 Milk chocolate is difficult to melt in the microwave so I don't even go there.
 Pour satisfyingly over the caramel and chill for a couple of hours before cutting into 5 cm squares with a sharp knife.

 OMG Apply to Child's Face only.
 Strictly no old women called Jenny.